nsbuitrago/gopherguide/docs/index.md

 3. The post statement which is executed at the end of each iteration (i.e. `i++`)

-Init and post statements are optional in Go
+Init and post statements on a loop are optional, i.e.

 ```go
 package main